-307 ENV-2024-CHC-36 Kāi Tahu, ENV-2024-CHC-31 GlenPanel Limited
+&lt;sup>248 ENV-2024-CHC-36 Kāi Tahu, ENV-2024-CHC-31 GlenPanel Limited

-308 ENV-2024-CHC-24 Aurora Energy Limited, Network Waitaki Limited, PowerNet Limited, ENV-2024-CHC-36 Kāi Tahu, ENV-2024-CHC-31 GlenPanel Limited, ENV-2024-CHC-40 Queenstown Airport, ENV-2024-CHC-35 Transpower 309 ENV-2024-CHC-24 Aurora Energy Limited, Network Waitaki Limited, PowerNet Limited, ENV-2024-CHC-30 Cain Whānau, ENV-2024-CHC-25 Dunedin City Council, ENV-2024-CHC-36 Kāi Tahu, ENV-2024-CHC-31 GlenPanel Limited
+ENV-2024-CHC-24 Aurora Energy Limited, Network Waitaki Limited, PowerNet Limited, ENV-2024-CHC-36 Kāi Tahu, ENV-2024-CHC-31 GlenPanel Limited, ENV-2024-CHC-40 Queenstown Airport, ENV-2024-CHC-35 Transpower ENV-2024-CHC-24 Aurora Energy Limited, Network Waitaki Limited, PowerNet Limited, ENV-2024-CHC-30 Cain Whānau, ENV-2024-CHC-25 Dunedin City Council, ENV-2024-CHC-36 Kāi Tahu, ENV-2024-CHC-31 GlenPanel Limited

-- (1) contributes to establishing or maintaining the qualities of a well-functioning urban environment, - (1A) is identified by and undertaken consistent with strategic plans prepared in accordance with UFD-P1, or is required to address a shortfall identified in accordance with UFD-P2, - (1B) achieves consolidated, well designed and sustainable development in and around existing urban areas, - (2) is logically and appropriately staged, and will not result in inefficient or sporadic patterns of settlement and residential growth, - (3) is integrated efficiently and effectively with development infrastructure and additional infrastructure in a strategic, timely and co-ordinated way, - (4) addresses issues of concern to iwi and hapū, including those identified in any relevant iwi planning documents, - (5) manages adverse effects on other values or resources identified by this RPS that require specific management or protection, and - (6) avoids, highly productive land except as provided for in the NPS-HPL, and considers adverse effects, particularly reverse sensitivity effects, on existing and anticipated primary production or rural industry activities when determining the location of the new urban/rural boundary.
+- (1A) is identified by and undertaken consistent with strategic plans prepared in accordance with UFD-P1, or is required to address a shortfall identified in accordance with UFD-P2, - (1B) achieves consolidated, well designed and sustainable development in and around existing urban areas, - (2) is logically and appropriately staged, and will not result in inefficient or sporadic patterns of settlement and residential growth, - (3) is integrated efficiently and effectively with development infrastructure and additional infrastructure in a strategic, timely and co-ordinated way, - (4) addresses issues of concern to iwi and hapū, including those identified in any relevant iwi planning documents, - (5) manages adverse effects on other values or resources identified by this RPS that require specific management or protection, and - (6) avoids, highly productive land except as provided for in the NPS-HPL, and considers adverse effects, particularly reverse sensitivity effects, on existing and anticipated primary production or rural industry activities when determining the location of the new urban/rural boundary.

-UFD-P5 - Commercial activities 310
+UFD-P5 - Commercial activities.
+251